 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 10.07 minutes getting to work every day.

-The population of McGrath - Holy Cross has a very low overall level of education: only 9.46% of people over 25 hold a 4-year college degree or higher.
+The citizens of McGrath - Holy Cross have a very low rate of college education: just 9.46% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in McGrath - Holy Cross in 2022 was $32,445, which is low income relative to Alaska, and middle income relative to the rest of the US.
 This equates to an annual income of $129,780 for a family of four.
 However, McGrath - Holy Cross contains both very wealthy and poor people as well.